MicrosoftDocs/dynamics365smb-docs/business-central/shopify/background.md

 manager:
 ---

-# Execute tasks in background
+# Running tasks in background

-Extension allows perform some tasks in background.
+Extension will grant the ability to perform some tasks in the background.
 Two modes are supported:

 - Manually triggered task will be immediately scheduled via **Job Queue Entries**
-- Recurring tasks scheduled in **Job Queue* Entries**
+- Recurring tasks will be scheduled in **Job Queue* Entries**

 ## To enable execution of tasks in background for specific shop